© Berlin Partner / eventfotografen.berlin

 Hardenbergplatz in Charlottenburg-Wilmersdorf, as a typical station forecourt with high use, is being redesigned smartly and flexibly – that is, depending on the event, day, weather and season – for all forms of mobility.

-The starting point of the pilot project is the question of how municipalities and technology companies can work together in the public interest and on an equal footing when using and processing data.
-The objective is to balance different interests in the collection and use of data.
+The pilot project began with the question of how local governments and technology companies can collaborate on an equal footing, with a focus on the public good, in the areas of data use and processing.
+The goal is to balance the various interests involved in the collection and use of data.

 The effects of extreme weather events are obvious, but difficult for decision-makers and the public to understand.
 Using agile planning of rainwater management, options for action for climate-friendly urban planning are to be piloted and visualized.